cutlersr/iggypop/README.rst

 Design
 =====

-The yaml/ `folder <yaml/>`_ contains parameter files for some common design strategies.
+The `yaml/ <yaml/>`_ folder contains parameter files for some common design strategies.